at15/sre-handbook/questions/what-happens-when-you/ssh.md

 ### SSH

-Secure Shell is a cryptographic network protocol for [^1]
+Secure Shell is a cryptographic network protocol for operating network services securely over an untrusted network[^1].

 ### Symmetric Encryption

 - One key can be used for both encypt and decrypt.
 - Symmetric keys are used by SSH in order to encrypt the entire connection.